Helga Lie

 Helga Lie (24 June 1930 – 23 June 2019) was a Norwegian politician for the Conservative Party.

 She served as a deputy representative to the Parliament of Norway from Vest-Agder during the term 1981-1985.
 In total she met during 51 days of parliamentary session.
-Hailing from Lier, she moved to Vennesla with her husband in 1962.
+Hailing from Lierne Municipality, she moved to Vennesla Municipality with her husband in 1962.
 In 1969 she campaigned for the first kindergarten in Vennesla.
-She was a member of Vennesla municipal council, and served as deputy mayor, and Vest-Agder county council.
+She was a member of the municipal council of Vennesla Municipality and as deputy mayor there.
+She also served on the Vest-Agder county council.